 We are a FLEX firm and have handled projects from the smallest storefront to those of several million dollars in construction cost while not having to charge the significant additional overhead that results from having a large permanent staff.
 We also are able to offer in that way specialists tailored to your needs, and not just assign someone who happens to be available.
 Our paramount interest is in helping you make the right decisions for your project at the earliest possible time, and to put together the team that will truly meet your needs in terms of both timely performance and quality.Back to Top

 John A. Teets, ARA has two degrees in the field of architecture from the highly regarded Rensselaer Polytechnic Institute, Troy, New York.
 The Bachelor of Science in the Building Sciences and the professional five-year Bachelor of Architecture degree were received in June of 1971.
 Continuing education has been pursued in numerous areas including Management Techniques, Preventive Maintenance, Time Management, Computer Applications, Codes, Building Systems, and Legal Aspects of the Profession.
-A pioneer user of Apple Macintosh computer systems, Mr. Teets has thirty five years of experience exploiting the graphic capabilities of the computer.
+A pioneer user of Apple Macintosh computer systems, Mr. Teets has thirty-six years of experience exploiting the graphic capabilities of the computer.
 We now use both Macintosh and PC systems according to the need of each project, using programs such as VectorWorks, DataCad, and Deneba Canvas, and have in-house photographic quality large format color plotting capabilities.
 Our Macintosh capabilities are particularly cost-effective for smaller adaptive reuse and renovation projects and for feasibility/schematic drawings for projects of all sizes.
-We can generate fundraising materials, postcards, etc.
+We can generate fundraising materials, wall displays, videos, postcards, etc.

 Mr. Teets has taken all the examinations needed to become registered as an architect in most states.
 Registration is presently held in Pennsylvania and New Jersey, due to the location of his practice.
 Qualified consultants are retained as required for engineering disciplines including civil, structural, acoustic, sound, mechanical, electrical, and lighting, models, interior design, special presentations, etc.Back to Top